Home Collections Top Pharma Mutual Funds in India 2025: Returns Calculation, Factors to Consider & More

 • Investment Horizon: Opt for pharma funds if you have a long-term investment horizon.

-• Strategic SIP Plans: Explore the option of utilizing a systematic investment plan (SIP) for pharma funds.
+• Strategic SIP Plans: Explore the option of utilising a systematic investment plan (SIP) for pharma funds.
 Therefore, the best Pharma MF SIPs enable a phased approach to investing in the pharmaceutical sector, promoting a disciplined and gradual investment strategy.

 • Portfolio Alignment: While large-cap-oriented portfolios typically allocate 3% to 5% to the pharma sector, mid-cap and multi-cap funds may offer more substantial exposure to pharmaceutical and healthcare segments.